abuhelos/weather-app/README.md

   - addWeather: Uses the information typed into the search bar to fetch the weather of the desired location.
 The data retrieved will be added to the savedWeather array and the latitude and longitude will be saved in savedLocation
   - removeWeather: Removes the desired location from the savedWeather and savedLocation state so that it will no longer be rendered as a preview component

-App.jsx and main.jsx:
+App.jsx and index.jsx:

-- The main file renders the app to the DOM.
+- The index file renders the app to the DOM.
 The context provider and react router are set up as the parent elements of the app components in this file.
 - The App file contains the paths of React Router and the layout of the page.
 The header and footer are constants within the webpage while the middle part of the website varies depending on where the user is routed to on the website.
 The initial page is the home page which displays the weather preview components at the current and saved locations.
 If one of the preview components are clicked on they will route the user to a more detailed page of that city's weather

 ### Pages